 Q: How do I send in documentation to support an elective inpatient submission?

 A: Supporting documentation is easily uploaded using the online POSC.
 Printed documentation may be scanned and then added/uploaded as an attachment.
 Another option is to make a copy of printed documentation using an up-to-date copier, e-mail the copied information to a secure email and attach the newly created electronic image as instructed above.
-Please refer to the Create a PAS Request file size 2MB job aid for more information.
+Please refer to the Create a PAS Request file size 1MB file size 1MB job aid for more information.
 Supporting documents must be submitted to substantiate the reason for the elective inpatient admission.

 Q: May I use a CPT (Current Procedural Terminology) code when submitting a PAS request?